Egypt–Libya border: History

+Egypt and Libya are both ancient civilizations, with a long history dating back thousands of years, with evidence of settlements and cultures in both regions predating recorded history; in fact, Ancient Egypt often interacted with various Libyan tribes throughout its history, with some Libyan dynasties even ruling parts of Egypt.
+While not as well documented as Egypt, Libya also has a long history, with evidence of ancient Libyan tribes like the Meshwesh and Tehenu who interacted with the Egyptians.
+In 30 BC, following the collapse of the Ptolemaic dynasty after the Battle of Alexandria as well as the War of Actium, Egypt had become a Roman province and the region of Cyrenaica in Libya being incorporated into the Roman Empire through various conquests led by Octavian, meaning both territories in North Africa were under Roman rule at its peak.
+The Cairo Campaign during the French Revolutionary Wars led by the British to defeat Napoleon's French forces trapped in Egypt especially such as the Battle of the Nile and the Battle of the Pyramids in 1798.

 Egypt, though nominally part of the Ottoman Empire, had acquired a large degree of autonomy under Muhammad Ali following the Second Egyptian-Ottoman War of 1839–41.
 In 1882 the British occupied Egypt, effectively establishing a protectorate (formally declared only in 1914).
 The Ottoman Empire had also nominally ruled the coastal areas of what is today Libya since the 16th century, organised into the Vilayet of Tripolitania, with a vaguely defined border between the Vilayet and Egypt based on an 1841 Ottoman firman, which placed the border further to the east than its current position.

-In September 1911 Italy invaded Tripolitania, and the Treaty of Ouchy was signed the following year by which the Ottomans formally ceded sovereignty of the area over to Italy.
+In September 1911, Italy invaded Tripolitania, and the Treaty of Ouchy was signed the following year by which the Ottomans formally ceded sovereignty of the area over to Italy during the Turco-Italian War.
 Italy organised the newly conquered regions into the colonies of Italian Cyrenaica and Italian Tripolitania and gradually began pushing further south; in 1934 they united the two territories into Italian Libya.